-Thurgood Marshall College Fund has partnered with the Department of Defense Air Force Research Laboratory, Centers for Disease Control and Prevention, and the Department of Agriculture to provide Paid internships for STEM majors this summer.
+Thurgood Marshall College Fund has partnered with the Department of Defense Air Force Research Laboratory, Centers for Disease Control and Prevention, and the Department of Agriculture to provide Paid internships for ALL majors this summer.

 Below are the eligibility requirements and more information about each internship.